clgroft/hands-of-time/README.md

 number _k_, the next position (if any) must be precisely _k_ spaces clockwise or counterclockwise from the current position.

-(In more CS-friendly terms, there is a directed graph with _N_ vertices in a circle, each vertex has out-degree 2, and the targets of the two edges starting at a given vertex _v_ are at equal distances but opposite directions from _v_, and the player must find a Hamiltonian path.)
+(In more CS-friendly terms, the player is given a directed graph with _N_ vertices in a circle where the targets of the two edges starting at a given vertex _v_ are at equal distances but opposite directions from _v_, and must find a Hamiltonian path through this graph.)

 Operation
 ---------